Editor's note: For more examples of remodeled Phoenix kitchens, check out the full Public House Creative slideshow.

 Raymo was the first to quit his job, about a year and half before Faulkner, in 2014.
 “He did a lot for our growth by first taking that risk,” Faulkner says.
 “That’s kind of how we got started.”

 Eventually, the garage work was drawing the wrong kind of attention.
-The police began showing up due to noise and other workshop-related complaints, and the small business had to go for a building, an official company address.
+The police began showing up because of noise and other workshop-related complaints, and the small business had to go for a building, an official company address.

 Now, this small group of dudes is consulted constantly on home remodeling and woodwork.
 They have clients all over town, and have featured work in bars, nurseries, living rooms, offices, and the big kahuna, kitchens.